dfinke/ImportExcel/README.md

 Know Issues
 -
 * You don't know what you don't know

 What's new
 -

+#### 4/27/2015
+* datetime properties were displaying as ints, now are formatted

 #### 4/25/2015
 * Now you can create multiple Pivot tables in one pass